preeti1103/task-manager/README.md

 ## Features
 - Add tasks with optional due dates
-- 🗑Delete tasks once completed
+- Delete tasks once completed
 - Auto-saves to browser local storage (no database required)
 - Clean, responsive design for desktop and mobile
 - Keyboard-friendly (press **Enter** to add a task quickly)

 ---

-## 🛠️ Installation
+## Installation
 **No installation needed!** Just open `index.html` in any modern browser.

 For developers: